-Montecito Hot Springs Near Montecito
+Montecito Hot Springs Near Santa Barbara

-The pools range in temperature from 60°F to 112°F (the pool near the top is the hottest).
+The moderate flow hot pools range in temperature from 60°F to 112°F (the pool near the top is the hottest).
 The water in each pool is a murky grey-blue and smells of sulfur, which can be a bit off-putting.
 However, that smell is due to the natural minerals bubbling up from the earth and can be excellent for your health.
 Each pool fits four or more people comfortably.

 A few notes: